KomalSharma-01/-OIBSIP/README.md

 9. Make predictions with probability scores.
 10. Interpret feature importance using Decision Tree.

+### 🔗 How to Run

+1. Clone the repository.
+2. Navigate to the project directory.
+3. Install the required dependencies using: pip install -r requirements.txt
+4. Open `Iris_Flower_Classification.ipynb` in Jupyter Notebook or Google Colab.
+5. Run all cells sequentially to reproduce the analysis and classification results.

 ## 🔗 Exploratory Data Analysis

 The notebook includes: